tensorflow/community/rfcs/20221018-promotion-semantics.md

 ## **Motivation**

 In Tensorflow’s APIs, dtype promotion is very broken compared to JAX or NumPy.
-Many users have complained about these surprising behaviors (example: go/broccoli-tf-add, b/158346631, b/154456219).
-See [this doc ](https://docs.google.com/document/d/1jOXJ1YAQAtseyYDDGm4gsr7xJ4F2FtvfwZJgNsW8cVA/edit#)for a more detailed description.
+Many users have complained about these surprising behaviors ([example](https://github.com/tensorflow/tensorflow/issues/38658)).

 [TF-numpy](https://www.tensorflow.org/guide/tf_numpy#type_promotion) is a strategic project in Tensorflow.
-Compared to Tensorflow, TF-numpy’s dtype promotion behavior is more consistent because it [mainly relies on NumPy’s dtype promotion semantics](https://source.corp.google.com/piper///depot/google3/third_party/tensorflow/python/ops/numpy_ops/np_dtypes.py;rcl=399530502;l=112).
-In the [long-term vision doc](https://goto.google.com/tf-numpy-path-forward), unifying the dtype promotion semantics of TF and TF-numpy is a necessary first step.
+Compared to Tensorflow, TF-numpy’s dtype promotion behavior is more consistent because it [mainly relies on NumPy’s dtype promotion semantics](https://github.com/tensorflow/tensorflow/blob/a3a9d4d6538b025d0c6c821a72076e084a5b597b/tensorflow/python/ops/numpy_ops/np_dtypes.py#L112).
+Based on TF-numpy’s dtype promotion semantics we can develop a long-term, user-friendly solution for TF.

-The unification of TF and TF-numpy’s dtype promotion semantics is a great chance to think about what semantics should be the long-term, user-friendly solution for TF.

 ## **User Benefit**